p4p-83/docs/docs/Knowledgebase/Cross-compilation for RPi (eg from macOS).md

 ## Building your own cross compiler

+*NOTE:* do not use ltrace as I did.
+It'll crash every time.

 Derived from <https://uav-lab.org/2017/02/15/how-to-set-up-an-arm-cross-compiler-toolchain-for-macos/> to get started and <https://www.bootc.net/archives/2012/05/26/how-to-build-a-cross-compiler-for-your-raspberry-pi/> for something old but rpi-specific.

 I've gone through the steps myself.
 It takes a damn long time but I went about it as follows.